Produce Safety

 Jennifer Loeffler, Inspector

 Jennifer Loeffler Hello!
 I was born and raised in Norfolk, NE.
-After graduating high school and attending community college I transferred to the University of NE at Omaha, where I completed my BA in Biology.
-I later returned to my hometown and began my career in public health.
+After earning a B.A. in Biology at the University of NE in Omaha, I later returned to my hometown and began my career in public health.

-I am married and have two daughters, ages 3 and 7.
-My interests and hobbies include yoga, practicing other languages and learning about Eastern philosophy and natural medicine.
+My interests and hobbies include yoga, gardening, practicing other languages, and learning about philosophy, nutrition, and holistic medicine.

 If you have questions, you can contact us by email, agr.produce.safety@nebraska.gov, or by phone, 402-471-3422.